 The blood of the sacrificial lamb, the Messiah, is what sets us free.
-It is interesting to note that the word blood (dom) shares the same root for the word red (aw-dehm), which ultimately comes out of the word for man (aw-Dom/‘Adam’).
-Yeshua, through the shedding of blood, is the crimson worm who removes our scarlet sin so that all that is left is pure white.
-Our sinful nature needs to be redeemed.
-Yeshua is the one to do it.
+It is interesting to note that the word blood (dahm) shares the same root for the word red (aw-dehm), which ultimately came out of the Hebrew word for humankind (aw-dahm/‘Adam’).
+Yeshua, through the shedding of blood, was the crimson worm who would remove our scarlet sin so that all that would be left was pure white.
+We needed redemption and Yeshua was the one to do it.
 [As an aside… for a fascinating suggestion on how the crimson-worm represents Yeshua go here.]

-Scarlet is not only tied into the concept of sin but it was also used practically within the confines of the Jewish Temple.
-Scarlet & Crimson are united together in the Temple curtains/veils:
+Scarlet is not only tied into the concept of sin and redemption, but it was also used practically within the confines of the Jewish Temple.
+Scarlet and crimson were united together in the Temple curtains/veils:

-This scarlet material (tola’at shani) is found all over the Torah, including the following passage about the making of the priestly garments, known as an ephod:
+This scarlet material (tola’at shani) is found all over the Torah, and had a particular emphasis in decorating the Temple.

 Then the governor’s soldiers took Jesus into the Praetorium and gathered the whole company around Him.
 They stripped Him and put a scarlet robe on Him.
 And they twisted together a crown of thorns and put it on His head.
 They put a staff in His right hand and knelt down before Him to mock Him, saying, “Hail, King of the Jews!”
 And they spat on Him, and took the staff and struck Him on the head repeatedly.